We Are Here To Help!

 Brokers in Colorado are required to complete 24 hours of continuing education each three-year licensing cycle.
 Half of those hours (12 hours) must be comprised of three different 4-hour Annual Commission Update Courses.
 These courses are only available from January 1st through December 31st of the year and must be completed prior to December 31st.
 The remainder of the required hours (12) may be any combination of elective credit hours approved by DORA.

-How often must I renew my Colorado real estate license?
+How often must I renew my real estate license?

 Colorado Broker licenses must be renewed every three years.